 In the first half of the twentieth century, the French capital was a magnet for artists from around the world.
 With Paris Magnétique.
-1905–1940, the Jewish Museum Berlin is presenting the first major exhibition in Germany devoted to the Jewish artists of the School of Paris.
-Featuring more than 120 works in ten sections, the exhibition charts how migrant, often marginalized perspectives from the Parisian avant-garde have influenced today’s understanding of Western modernist art.
-On show will be works by famous and less-well-known artists, including Marc Chagall, Amedeo Modigliani, Chana Orloff, Sonia Delaunay and Jacques Lipchitz.
+1905–1940, the Jewish Museum Berlin presented the first major exhibition in Germany devoted to the Jewish artists of the School of Paris.
+Featuring more than 120 works in ten sections, the exhibition charted how migrant, often marginalized perspectives from the Parisian avant-garde have influenced today’s understanding of Western modernist art.
+On show were works by famous and less-well-known artists, including Marc Chagall, Amedeo Modigliani, Chana Orloff, Sonia Delaunay and Jacques Lipchitz.

 Where